syncfusion-content/wpf-docs/wpf/Diagram/Diagram-Model.md

 ## Bind Data to Diagram Control

 DiagramModel supports binding with business objects.
-Nodes will be created and added into the modeldepending upon the business object and template provided.
+Nodes will be created and added into the model depending upon the business object and template provided.